It seems that the older we get, the bigger our pores become.

 Apply a Mask

 Mix Buttermilk and salt until it is a creamy mixture.
-Apply a thin layer to the skin and let sit for about 10 minutes.
+Apply a thin layer to the skin and sit for about 10 minutes.
 Rinse with lukewarm water.
 Next, use a hot cloth and wrap your face.
-When the towel is fresh, remove and splash cold water on your face.
+When the towel is fresh, remove it and splash cold water on your face.

 Look for products with exfoliating ingredients:

 Alpha Hydroxy Acids

 Manual microdermabrasion with jojoba beads or aluminum crystals

 An average adult has approximately 5 million hairs on their body.
 So, if you are concerned about the large pores you might have on your face, take heart that more than 4.9 million of your pores are nice and tight.

 There is only a relatively small number that is causing you grief.
 However, large pores, blackheads, whiteheads, and blemishes can pose a significant problem for anyone wanting to look their best.